learn

 Why can cyanobacteria become a problem?

-Most of the year cyanobacteria are present at low levels and don't impact on ecosystem health or are not much of a danger to people and animals.
-However they can become a problem when they increase to high concentrations, forming 'blooms'.
+When cyanobacteria are present at low levels they don't impact ecosystem health or present a health risk to people and animals.
+However, they can become a problem when they increase to high concentrations, forming 'blooms'.
 Blooms are more common during the summer months, when low rainfall, warm temperatures, the right level of nutrients and more sunlight create an environment where it can thrive.
+But blooms can happen all year round, whenever the right conditions occur.
+Winter blooms have been documented in lakes in Aotearoa since the 1970/80s (Pridmore & Etheredge 1987).
+Cyanobacteria blooms are expected to increase with rising temperatures (Puddick et al., 2022).

 How are cyanobacteria measured?